 First, the board chairperson should announce the board giving campaign at a regularly scheduled board meeting.
 The chairperson should go over the importance of board giving to the organization’s fundraising, and review the importance of fundraising to the overall mission of the non-profit.
 The chair should also set an overall fundraising goal for the board giving campaign based on the needs of the organization and the capacity of the board.
 The board should vote to approve the fundraising target to launch the board giving campaign.

 Second, the board chair should send out letters to each board member asking them to make a pledge to the board giving campaign.
 These letters can be sent out through snail mail, e-mail, or both.
 The board members should be asked to confidentially e-mail their pledge for the board giving campaign to the board chair.
-The letter can also specific a date by which payments need to be made on the pledges.
+The letter can also specify a date by which payments need to be made on the pledges.

-Third, the board chair should call make follow-up calls to the board members who do not respond to the letter to solicit their pledge.
+Third, the board chair should make follow-up calls to the board members who do not respond to the letter to solicit their pledge.
 The chairperson should also provide regular updates on the overall progress of the campaign to the board at large.
 Ideally, the board giving campaign should last no more than 3-4 weeks and result in 100% of board members making a pledge to the organization.

 The board chair is the best person to make these asks, but if necessary, this role can be filled by another member of the executive committee or by the head of the board’s development committee… or by another member.
 It is best if these asks are made by a board member, rather than the executive director or development director.